ansys/grantami-bomanalytics/doc/source/api/impacted_substances/index.rst

 For example, if the specified part record contains links to other parts and specifications, these will be included in the analysis.

-.. note:: The functionality documented in this section is only available if you have the MI Restricted Substances feature included in your license.
+.. note:: The API documented in this section is only available if you have the MI Restricted Substances feature included in your license.
 A :class:`~ansys.grantami.bomanalytics.LicensingException` will be raised if the feature is not available.